bkarayel/Sentiment-of-Abortion-and-Birth-Control-Twitter/README.md

    * Normalization
    * Removing Stopwords
    * Lemmatization
+3. Preprocessing of Whole Abortion Data Set (same methods with 2.)
+4. Finding the Best Fit Model for SML (Supervised Machine Learning)
-3. Training and testing a classification model with scikit-learn
+5. Training and testing a classification model with scikit-learn
-4.
+6. Topic Modeling for Tweet with Negative Sentiment using GSDMM
+7. Topic Modeling for Tweet with Positive Sentiment using GSDMM